Goat Breeds List – Picking The Best Goat For Your Family

 Boer goats are a short stalky breed that is mainly for meat production.
 They have a fun and silly mannerism that makes this a favorite breed for our family.
 Boer goats are hardy, meaning they are resistant to disease and tend to do well in hot dry climates.

-• They tend to gain weight faster than other breeds with the average full weight being 120-200 lbs for does and 200-350 lbs for bucks.
+• They tend to gain weight faster than other breeds, with the average full weight being 120-200 lbs for does and 200-350 lbs for bucks.

 • Does are known to be wonderful mothers, even superior to other breeds.

 • They are very docile, even the bucks, and are eager to learn.
 Because of that, they can be easily trained as long as you work with them early.
-A skittish Boer goat will take a while to turn around, but it can be done if you are patient.

 Since Boer goats are bred for meat the does tend to make just enough milk for the kids and are not in milk very long.
 You can milk them, but the production will be much lower than a dairy breed.